jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Danlas Ligroves.md

 date modified: Tuesday, July 15th 2025, 10:30:03 am
 ---

-**Danlas Ligroves** is a resident of [[Cerbereburn|Cerbereburn]] and the father of deputy lawmaster [[Marius Ligroves]].
+**Danlas Ligroves** is a resident of [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] and the father of deputy lawmaster [[Marius Ligroves]].
 He lives in the Ligroves Home with his son and appears to be actively involved in local politics, particularly around the succession of leadership following [[Mallone Ulaxidor]]'s murder.

 ## Key Characteristics